NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

-The following two function calculate the number of keys in array part and hash part, respectively.
+The following two functions calculate the number of keys in the array part and hash part respectively.
-For `numusehash`, it just reversely iterate all hash node and call `countint` to accumulately count integer keys.
+For `numusehash`, it simply iterates through all the hash nodes in reverse order and calls `countint` to accumulatively count the integer keys.
-For `numusearray`, it manually divery each integer key to `nums` array.
+For `numusearray`, it manually distributes each integer key into the `nums` array.

 ```c
 /*